Skip to main content.

 What are you responsible for?

 Being the head of the administration and the consular section, there is never a dull moment!
 I am in charge of HR, finance, property, IT, emergency management and consular affairs.
-I particularly like helping fellow Canadians living, working or travelling to Switzerland and Liechtenstein.
+I particularly like helping fellow Canadians living, working or travelling in/to Switzerland and Liechtenstein.

 Before COVID-19 hit us, I used to do outreach trips to the different cantons to meet local authorities in order to be better prepared in case of emergencies or issues affecting Canadians.
-This was always a highlight.
+That was always a highlight.

 Which projects are you most excited about right now?

-Consular Corps: Along with amazing colleagues, the "Consular Corps group" of Berne was created in May 2019.
-It has not only organised a series of events, but was also a key player during the current crisis: Since March 2020, the steering committee of the consuar corps group has been acting as a channel between the Swiss authorities and the consular communities.
-It has proved to be a great network to share information and best practices.
+• Consular Corps: Together with amazing colleagues, we established the Consular Corps Group of Bern in May 2019.
+It has not only organised a series of events, but was also a key player during the current crisis: since March 2020, the steering committee of the Consular Coprs Group has been acting as a link between the Swiss authorities and the consular communities.
+It has proven to be a great network to share information and best practices.

 What do you appreciate about Bern?

-Definitely the Aare.
-I am an avid swimmer and take every opportunity to go down the river as early as May until the end of September.
-I am such an Aare lover that I bought the poster made by a Bernese Artist Kaspar Allenback called Aareschwumm Bärn.
-This will follow me everywhere in the world as a great souvenir of my posting here.
+Definitely the River Aare.
+I am an avid swimmer and take every opportunity to go swimming as early as May until the end of September.
+I am such an Aare lover that I even bought the poster "Aareschwumm Bärn" made by Bernese Artist Kaspar Allenback.
+It will come with me everywhere I go in the world as a great souvenir of my posting here.

-How would you describe the "Bernese attitude to life"?
+How would you describe the Bernese attitude and way of life?

 What do you already know you will miss when you leave Bern?